dolthub/bounties/README.md

 ### cellwise attribution

-the folder `go/pkg/cellwise` contains the code use to do cellwise change attribution.
+The folder `go/pkg/cellwise` contains the code use to do cellwise change attribution.
 Cellwise attribution looks at al the changes that have occurred to a dataset during a bounty, and attributes the changes to the first merge commit where that value appears.
 Based on the way bounties are run, and changes are accepted, each merge commit should correspond to an accepted PR.